Things to do in Leticia Amazon Colombia

 Photo by Manakin, Wildlife Amazon Colombia: Howler Monkey

-8. Explore the ecological park Mundo Amazónico
+8. Learn about medical plants in the ecological park Mundo Amazónico

 If you don’t have the time to venture deep into the jungle, the short guided tours at Mundo Amazónico (website) are a great way to get a taste of the Amazon and should be on your list of things to do in Leticia.
 Take a taxi or tuk-tuk to reach this family-run ecological park and botanical garden, located approximately 9 km north of the center of Leticia.